ehmatthes/django-simple-deploy/docs/contributing/test_run.md

 ## Configuration and `--automate-all` Modes

 The recommended usage for `simple_deploy` is a "configuration-only" mode.
-With this usage, you create a new project on the chosen platform, and then run `simple_deploy`, which configures your project for deployment to the targeted platform.
+With this usage, you create a new project on the chosen platform, and then run the `deploy` command, which configures your project for deployment to the targeted platform.
 You then review and commit changes, and run your platform's `push` or `deploy` command.
 Using the configuration mode will give you a better sense of what the automated mode does for users.

 There is an option to have `simple_deploy` automate every step of this process.
 Please feel free to test this usage as well.

-Both approaches require an actual deployment, because `simple_deploy` can not configure a local project for deployment without a specific app to target.
+Both approaches require an actual deployment, because `simple_deploy` can't configure a local project for deployment without a specific app to target.
 For example, creating an app often creates a remote project, database, and some config settings. `simple_deploy` needs to inspect the local project, and query the remote project in order to complete configuration.

 ## Brief Description